bradleeedmondson/effects-of-using-open-source-code/README.md

 ### Creative Commons legal-issue icons (large icons)
 Each icon represents a single legal issue, which can be used on its own when discussing that issue or incorporated into a license-descriptor icon like those above.
 ![Creative Commons large icons (each showing a single issue)](images/creative-commons-large-icons.png)

+## Intended Audience
+The intented audience for the end product is developers, policy-makers (within developer organizations) who set rules on what licenses can and cannot be incorporated into the development process, and the segment of the open-source community that purports to assist developers in selecting licenses for their own code.

 ## Links